garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 t.erl:6: only association operators '=>' are allowed in map construction
 ```

-however in Erlang/OTP 24 you now also get the following printout:
+but in Erlang/OTP 24 you now also get the following printout:

 ```
 $ erlc test.erl